top of page

-It’s important to mention that there is no investment that performs in a straight line and in consistent manner.
+It’s important to mention that there is no investment that performs in a straight line and in a consistent manner.
 It must fluctuate just like the economic cycle.

-We Need to Establish What is Your Understanding of Investment Risk, and the level of risk you are prepared to take with your investment.
+We need to establish what your understanding of investment risk is and the level of risk you are prepared to take with your investment.

-This depends on 4 key factors
+This depends on four key factors.

-Some of unexpected life event risks are
+Some of the unexpected life event risks are

 Your attitude to risk

 This depends on your working life stage and investment duration (young people concentrate on building their wealth as time is on their side.
 Hence, they can take higher risks with their investment.
-Mature people concentrate on preserving their wealth as time is not on their side and they are close to retirement age.
-Hence, they take lower risks with their investment).
+Mature people concentrate on preserving their wealth, as time is not on their side and they are close to retirement age.
+Hence, they take lower risks with their investment.

-Your capacity to take risk
+Your capacity to take risks

 This depends on how much you have as a disposable income and how much cash reserve you have before you invest.
 This means that the need for you to access your investment is low during adverse market conditions until the market conditions improve.

-- Where is your initial money invested?
+• Where is your initial money invested?

-- Why does your investment fluctuate?
+• Why does your investment fluctuate?

-- What goes on behind the scenes?
+• What goes on behind the scenes?

-- Who manages my investment for me?
+• Who manages your investment for you?

-Predominantly your initial money is invested between 4 asset classes (cash, fixed interest, commercial properties, and equities) as shown below.
+Predominantly, your initial money is invested between 4 asset classes (cash, fixed interest, commercial properties, and equities) as shown below.

 High Risk